Please be advised that the History Specialisation does not accept applications for mid-year admission. Candidates can only commence in Semester 1.

 Intended learning outcomes

-- an in-depth knowledge of selected topics and approaches in history;
+- An in-depth knowledge of selected topics and approaches in history

-- an understanding of the concepts and principles that undergird historical research and argumentation;
+- An understanding of the concepts and principles that undergird historical research and argumentation

-- encourage a commitment to continuous learning; and
+- Cultivated a commitment to continuous learning

 - Developed skills in gathering, organising, and processing large numbers of sources ('data').